Brown Eyed Girls: 2013: Black Box and sub-unit M&N

 Member JeA started the year by releasing her solo album "Just JeA," showing her prowess as a vocalist and also a producer.
 Gain also surprised everyone by releasing a duet album on April 7 with label-mate Cho Hyung Woo, titled "Romantic Spring."
 The album contains warm, beautiful love songs that perfectly fit the season.
 On July 4, a teaser image was released via Facebook and Twitter for Brown Eyed Girls' long-awaited comeback.
-July 9 marked the release of a digital-single: "Recipe (레시피)."
+July 9 marked the release of a digital-single: "Recipe" (레시피).
 Renowned Korean hip hop producer Primary produced the track "Recipe", which served as a pre-release to the upcoming album, with Miryo and Dynamic Duo's Choiza writing the lyrics for the song.

 After the positive reception of their digital single from the public, they continued by releasing their 5th studio album, Black Box, on July 29, with "Kill Bill" being announced as the main single, being composed by Lee Gyu Hyun and member JeA.
 The music video teaser for "Kill Bill" was released on July 25, with the actual music video being revealed later, on July 28, followed by a special dance version on August 2.
-They performed their comeback stage on SBS' Inkigayo on July 28, as the opening act for the episode, performing pre-release single "Recipe (레시피)" before their album title-track later in the show.
+They performed their comeback stage on Inkigayo on July 28, as the opening act for the episode, performing pre-release single "Recipe (레시피)" before their album title-track later in the show.
 They continued their promotions for the album throughout various music programmes (with the exception of KBS-run programmes for undisclosed reasons) until August 25 where they brought them to a close.
 Youngest member Gain also revealed in an interview that she will release another solo album after promotion for "Kill Bill".

-In October 2013, Ga-In also broke onto the CPOP scene, featuring in Show Lo's music video for "愛投羅網 (Cast The Net Of Love)."
+In October 2013, Ga-In also broke onto the C-pop scene, featuring in Show Lo's music video for "愛投羅網" (Cast The Net Of Love).
 On November 4, multiple sources in the entertainment field revealed that Miryo and Narsha will be forming a sub-unit and plan on releasing music for the unit in mid-November.
 While Brown Eyed Girls members have been well known to venture into solo activities, this is the first time in which two members will be working together as one team.
 On November 11, M&N released their first single, titled "Tonight (오늘밤)," which included two versions of the same track (one Korean, one English version), with the lyrical content to the first version being self-composed between the two members - on a later date during an interview, both members of the sub-unit stated that they had plans to release an album sometime within the next year, with it to feature a strong Hip Hop sound complete with promotional activities.